DavidSouther/software_craftsmanship/00_introduction/README.md

 workbook.
 Like any craft, to get good at software development you need to develop software.
 The workbooks lead you through developing software, in a way highlights the concepts presented in the text.

-If the book seems hard, fear not.
-Rome wasn't built in a day, and research shows it takes ten years of practicing a skill to truly develop expertise.
-This book is one way to approach learning this subject, which hopefully will work for you.
-If not, one of the many references in the bibliography might provide a different approach that works better for you.

 ## Computers Are Tools